gallochris/cbb-docs/hugo_source/content/player-stats/03-offensive-ratings.md

 ### Examples

-In the 2017-2018 season, Michigan State's Nick Ward posted a 116.8 offensive rating.
+In the 2018-2019 season, Zion Williamson of Duke posted a 129.2 offensive rating.

 _What does this mean?_

-Ward was extremely efficient when given opportunities to score.
+Williamson was extremely efficient when given opportunities to score.

-Ward produced around 1.168 points per individual possession.
-Over 100 individual possessions, Ward would be expected to produce around 117 \(116.8\) points.
+Williamson produced around 1.29 points per individual possession.
+Over 100 individual possessions, he would be expected to produce around 129 \(129.2\) points.

-This mark was good for 4th in the country amongst players that played _at least 40%_of their team's minutes_.
+This mark was good for 1st in the country amongst players that played _at least 40% of their team's minutes_.

 #### Why is minutes played important?

 Certain players are more involved in their team's offense than others.
 If a player has more opportunities to score \(individual possessions\) this will have an impact on their offensive rating.

-For example, UCF's Tacko Fall played 27.3% of his team's minutes in 2017-2018.
+For example, North Carolina's Brandon Robinson played 28.6% of his team's minutes in 2018-2019.

-Fall's offensive rating was 103.2.
+Robinson's offensive rating was 127.3.

-Ward played in 47.1% of his team's minutes, which is a lot more than Fall played.
+Zion played in 64.9% of his team's minutes, which is significantly more than Robinson.

 This is why minutes played is important when assessing a player's offensive rating, it's a bigger sample size.